ascyrax/codedamn_pg/playground/SPECS.md

 Atlaskit/tree:

 - only few libraries pair up nicely with React+Typescript, I guess.
 Since, I failed to use some libraries prior to using this
-- highly customizable, with drag
+- highly customizable, with drag-and-drop support too
-  -and
-  -drop support too

 ## Backend